Rokiis1/roadmap/miscellenous/1_level/1_database.md

 Here, the query is executed using `await db.execute(...)`, and `scalars().first()` extracts the first matching ORM object or returns `None` if no record exists.

+As in the synchronous version, the session is passed directly to the helper function.
+Only route functions use `Depends`.
+Internal functions remain independent of FastAPI and focus only on database logic.

+The `Depends(get_db)` call is used only inside FastAPI route functions because it is part of FastAPIs dependency injection system.
+Its purpose is to tell FastAPI how to create and provide a database session automatically for each incoming request.

+When a route function declares a parameter such as `db: Session = Depends(get_db)`, FastAPI calls the `get_db` function before executing the route.
+The yielded session is injected into the route function, and once the request is finished, FastAPI continues execution after the `yield` statement and closes the session.
+This ensures that each request receives its own session.

+Helper functions, such as `get_book_by_id`, do not use `Depends` because they are not controlled by FastAPIs request handling system.
+They are plain Python functions.
+Instead of creating their own sessions, they receive the session as an argument.
+This keeps business logic separate from the web framework and makes those functions reusable in other contexts, such as **background tasks**, **scripts**, or **unit tests**.

+In short, `Depends` is used only at the boundary where FastAPI handles a request.
+Inside the applications internal logic, the session is passed explicitly as a normal function parameter.

 Case-insensitive search in the async version uses the same `func.lower(...).like(...)` pattern, but the query is executed using `await db.execute(...)`.

 ```py